 Summary of WCA Covenants and Major Policies

-Woodcroft has a network of trails that may be used for biking, walking, or jogging.
+Woodcroft’s network of trails may be used for biking, walking, and jogging.
 Trail users should be careful and considerate of others.

-No mopeds, motorcycles or dirt bikes are allowed on WCA trails or common areas.
+No mopeds, motorcycles, or dirt bikes are allowed on WCA trails or in common areas.

-Signs are not permitted on the Parkway, street corners or common areas.
-A single signmay be located on your property.
-Signs are to be removed immediately after the function or sale of your home.
+Signs are not permitted on Woodcroft Parkway, streets and street corners, and common areas.
+A single sign may be located on your property related to the sale of your home or a function taking place at your home.
+It is to be removed immediately after the function or sale of your home.

 Signs, Real Estate